huggingface/community-events/whisper-fine-tuning-event/README.md

 Data pre-processing is a very grey area when it comes to speech recognition.
 In this Section, we'll try to make the situation as clear as possible for you as participants.

-We first define two pre-processing terms:
-* Un-normalised: no pre-processing applied to the transcriptions.
-All casing and punctuation is retained (e.g. "The cat sat on the mat.").
-* Normalised: pre-processing applied to the transcriptions.
-All casing and punctuation is removed (e.g. "the cat sat on the mat).

 The Common Voice dataset is both cased and punctuated:

 ```python